sde-coursepack/sde-coursepack.github.io/modules/patterns/_posts/2000-01-01-Design-Patterns.md

 Each pattern type addresses a certain kind of problem that arises in code.

 ## Creational Design Patterns
 Creational patterns are any design patterns that either hide or limit constructor useage.
-Essentially, they provide object creation mechanisms that increase flexibility and re-use of existing code.
+Essentially, they provide object creation and instantion mechanisms that increase flexibility and re-use of existing code.
 Examples of creational design patterns include:
 * Singleton
 * Factory
 * Abstract Factory